Aandri99/knowladgebase/13_DAC_doc.rst

 Introduction
 ---------------
-So if PWM is bandwidth limited, what can be used for digital synthesis of higher frequency signals?
-We have a few options and we will explore three options today (or four, depends on whether or not derivatives count).
-Without further ado, let’s take a look at the first DAC architecture.
+There are several options available for digital synthesis of higher frequency signals if PWM is limited in bandwidth.
+In this discussion, we will explore three options (or four, depending on whether or not derivatives are included).
+So, let's get started with the first DAC architecture, without any further delay.

 .. raw:: html